 I love cooking, but don't really like watching cooking shows or the Food Network.
 It's just not very interesting to me.
 I do like the recipes of some TV chefs, like Giada de Laurentiis (I have 3 of her books and have made a lot of her recipes with great success), but I've never seen her on TV.
 The only TV chef I enjoy watching is Alton Brown.
-Paul and I watch old episodes of his show sometimes.
+My husband and I watch old episodes of his show sometimes.
 This particular mac and cheese recipe is his.
 It's one of those recipes that I saw online, realized I had all the ingredients, and scurried off to the kitchen to make.
 The method is rather different from most other mac and cheese recipes, and the result is delicious.
 Flavorful, cheesy, and as smooth and creamy as any Velveeta based sauce.
 The down side is that it doesn't reheat particularly well, but it's so easy to make that it's okay!
 You could try using another kind of cheese instead of the cheddar (maybe pepper jack, swiss, or a bit of parmesan?) and I'm sure those would be great, too.

 Amazing Stove Top Mac and Cheese

 1/2 t hot sauce (I use Frank's Red Hot Sauce)